torvalds/linux/Documentation/admin-guide/unicode.rst

 character, and hence has been coded as U+2500 FORMS LIGHT HORIZONTAL.

 [v1.3]: These characters have been officially added to Unicode 3.2.0;
 they are added at U+23BA, U+23BB, U+23BC, U+23BD.
-Linux now uses the
+GNU/Linux now uses the
 new values.

 [v1.2]: The following characters have been added to represent common